jackkershaw/app.zetkin.org/README.md

    installation of Visual Studio Code to your GitHub account, and then clone your fork from GitHub.
 Note that you will be prompted for the passphrase of your private key if you chose to use one when you created your SSH Key.

-### Common

-Install all the dependencies using [`yarn` (Classic)](https://classic.yarnpkg.com):
+6. Install all the dependencies using [`yarn` (Classic)](https://classic.yarnpkg.com):
 ```
 $ yarn install
 ```

-Then start the devserver:
+7. Start the devserver:
 ```
 $ yarn devserver
 ```

-You should now be able to access the app on http://localhost:3000.
+8. You should now be able to access the app on http://localhost:3000.
 It will communicate with the Zetkin API running on our public development server.

 ### Docker